Someone needs to tell California that fall is just around the corner because it is HOT. All caps HOT. Over 100 degrees HOT.

 The *best* part of this recipe is the grilled lemons.
 You cut the lemons in half, and grill them during the last few minutes of cooking the chicken.
 The heat cooks out all the sourness of the lemon, and reduces the juices and pulp inside.
 It turns the lemon into an amazing, concentrated lemon sauce.
 When you squeeze out the lemons, the pulp comes out as paste.
 It is SO good!
 I can’t get enough of it.Print

-- 1 whole chicken, back bone cut out and the breast bone pressed to flatten (see video for visual instructions)
+- 1 whole chicken, back bone cut out and the breast bone pressed to flatten (I get my chicken from ButcherBox, which I highly recommend)

 - zest of 2 lemons, plus 2 more lemons (total of 4), sliced in half